The Debtors

 The Debtors is an American comedy film starring Michael Caine, Randy Quaid, Udo Kier, Catherine McCormack, Scott Atkinson, and Scott Wilson and directed by Evi Quaid.

 The film had its world premiere at the Toronto International Film Festival in 1999.
-Because of legal issues the film has still not been officially released.
+Because of legal issues the film was not officially released until April 24, 2023 when it had a digital release.

 Plot

 People with various addictions meet up at the tables in Las Vegas.

+The German band Rammstein has a cameo in the movie, playing the songs "Tier" and "Bück dich".